 In May 2018, we debunked 3 GDPR myths.
-In this article, we discuss three additional myths.
+In this article, we discuss three other myths.

 Always stay in the loop!

-Some people are convinced that the GDPR enforces companies to notify all customers after the company learned about a data breach.
+Some people are convinced that the GDPR enforces companies to notify all customers after learning about a data breach.
 This is wrong.

 The mandatory notification in case of “high risk to the rights and freedoms of natural persons” is even more limited by Article 34, paragraph 3.
 Companies don’t need to notify people:

-- if they took “subsequent measures which ensure that the high risk to the rights and freedoms of data subjects referred to in paragraph 1 is no longer likely to materialise”.
-In other words, they did something that reduced the previously high risk to a medium or low risk.
+- if they took “subsequent measures which ensure that the high risk to the rights and freedoms of data subjects referred to in paragraph 1 is no longer likely to materialise.”
+In other words, they did something that reduced the previously high risk to medium or low risk.

-The “72 hours” time frame likely originates from Article 33 “Notification of a personal data breach to the supervisory authority”.
-Article 33 says “In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
+The “72 hours” time frame likely originates from Article 33, “Notification of a personal data breach to the supervisory authority.”
+Article 33 says, “In the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
 Where the notification to the supervisory authority is not made within 72 hours, it shall be accompanied by reasons for the delay.”
-So even this Article doesn’t really enforce 72 hours (and it is about notifying supervisory authorities, not about notifying data subjects).
+Even this Article doesn’t enforce 72 hours (and it is about notifying supervisory authorities, not about informing data subjects).

 Myth 2: Everybody can declare GDPR violations

 Wrong.
 Laws and regulations are complicated.
-In case of the GDPR, you not only need to read and understand its Articles but also the Recitals.
+In the case of the GDPR, you need to read and understand its Articles and the Recitals.
 Then, it may be necessary to consider translated versions of the GDPR, and of course, there are also national privacy laws.
 In summary, you (or random people on the internet) can’t declare GDPR violations.

-If you are convinced that somebody processes your personal data in some way that isn’t allowed, you have the “right to lodge a complaint with a supervisory authority” as defined by Article 77.
+Suppose you think that somebody processes your personal data in some way that isn’t allowed.
+In that case, you have the “right to lodge a complaint with a supervisory authority,” as defined by Article 77.
 Keep in mind that you only have this right “if the data subject considers that the processing of personal data relating to him or her infringes” the GDPR.
-So you can’t lodge a complaint within the meaning of Article 77 if a company doesn’t process any of your personal data.
+So you can’t complain within the meaning of Article 77 if a company doesn’t process any of your personal data.

 Myth 3: It is perfectly clear how to interpret GDPR Articles

 As written above, laws and regulations are complicated.
-This gets even more complicated if there are multiple authorities involved in data protection.
+It gets even more complicated if there are multiple authorities involved in data protection.
 For instance, in Germany, each of the 16 states has its own Data Protection Supervisor.
-In Bavaria, there are even two authorities, one for the public and one for the private sector.
+There are even two authorities in Bavaria, one for the public and one for the private sector.
 Finally, there is a nation-level Data Protection Supervisor.
 In summary, there are at least 18 supervisory authorities in Germany.

 These supervisory authorities don’t interpret the GDPR in the same way.
-For example, in October 2018, the Bayerisches Landesamt für Datenschutzaufsicht (one of the Bavarian supervisory authorities) published a press release addressing the question whether door bell nameplates installed by landlords are subject to the GDPR.
-They hold the view that installing such nameplates isn’t automatic processing of personal data, and one can hardly argue that it is subject to the GDPR.
-Contrary to this, the Data Protection Supervisor of Baden-Württemberg (another German state) declared that installing door bell nameplates is in fact data processing according to the GDPR.
+For example, in October 2018, the Bayerisches Landesamt für Datenschutzaufsicht (one of the Bavarian supervisory authorities) published a press release addressing whether doorbell nameplates installed by landlords are subject to the GDPR.
+They believe that installing such nameplates isn’t automatic processing of personal data, and one can hardly argue that it is subject to the GDPR.
+Contrary to this, the Data Protection Supervisor of Baden-Württemberg (another German state) declared that installing doorbell nameplates is, in fact, data processing according to the GDPR.

 So this myth is wrong since there are many different interpretations of the GDPR.

 As always, it is best to consult a lawyer in case of doubt.
-If you think that somebody processes your personal data in a shady way, lodge a complaint with a supervisory authority.
+If you think that somebody processes your personal data in a shady way, contact a supervisory authority.
 However, please don’t spread the wrong myths debunked in this article.